sourcegraph/deploy-sourcegraph/docs/migrate.md

      -         - name: PRIVATE_ARTIFACT_REPO_PASSWORD
      ```
    - The `config-file` ConfigMap drops the `deploymentOverrides` section and adds/removes some fields.
    - The ordering of environment variables changes.
-   - The `xlang-*-bg` deployments will now have the same NodeSelectors as the `xlang-*` (non-bg) deployments.
-   - The `nodeSelector` field is shifted in location.
-   - Some environment variables have been removed:
+Some environment variables have been removed:
      - `PHABRICATOR_CONFIG`
      - `PHABRICATOR_URL`
      - `MAX_REPOS_TO_SEARCH`
      - `SEARCH_SCOPES`, `searchScopes`
+   - The `xlang-*-bg` deployments now have the same NodeSelectors as the corresponding `xlang-*` (non-bg) deployments.
+   - The `nodeSelector` field has shifted in location.

 1. Update your cluster from the pure Helm chart:
    ```bash